dgroomes/java-columnar-query-engine/README.md

   Eventually I want to do parallelization and that's going to take a lot of complexity budget.
   * DONE Scaffold out the modules: `data-model-api` and `data-model-in-memory`.
   * DONE Create concrete implementations of `Table` and `Column` in `data-model-in-memory`.
 This needs to be called from `:app`.
-  * IN PROGRESS Somehow abstract the Verifier away from the `data-model-in-memory`.
+  * DONE Somehow abstract the Verifier away from the `data-model-in-memory`.
     * DONE I think (vaguely, not really sure) I need a `TYPE` enum on `Column` to help the `Verifier` do its job.
     * DONE (ColumnFilterable interface) I'm going to try something else.
   * Somehow abstract all implementation details out of `query-engine`.
 It should just code to the API.